Attorney general: Other attorneys general in the UK

-The Attorney General of the Duchy of Cornwall is the chief legal adviser to the Prince of Wales, and there is a separate Attorney General for the Duchy of Lancaster, an appointment that is held by the Crown.
+The attorney general of the Duchy of Cornwall is the chief legal adviser to the Prince of Wales, and there is a separate attorney general for the Duchy of Lancaster, an appointment that is held by the Crown.

 United States

 In the federal government of the United States, the Attorney General is a member of the Cabinet and, as head of the Department of Justice, is the top law enforcement officer and lawyer for the government.
 The Attorney General may need to be distinguished from the Solicitor General, a high Justice Department official with the responsibility of representing the government before the Supreme Court.
 In cases of exceptional importance, however, the attorney general may choose personally to represent the government to the Supreme Court.

 The individual U.S. states and territories, as well as the federal district of Washington, D.C. also have attorneys general with similar responsibilities.
 The majority of state attorneys general are chosen by popular election, as opposed to the U.S. Attorney General, who is a presidential appointee confirmed by the Senate.

-In nearly all United States jurisdictions the attorney general is the chief law enforcement officer of that jurisdiction, and as such attorney general may also be considered a police rank.
-The proper form of addressing a person holding the office is addressed Mister or Madam Attorney General, or just as Attorney General.
+In nearly all United States jurisdictions, the attorney general is that jurisdiction's chief law enforcement officer; as such, an attorney general may also be considered a police rank.
+The proper way to address a person holding the office is Mister or Madam Attorney General, or just as Attorney General.
 The plural is "Attorneys General" or "Attorneys-General".